-When we arrived to the bus stop, we parked in Crafton to take the G2, in case one or both of us gets out early.
+When we arrived at the bus stop, we parked in Crafton to take the G2, in case one or both of us gets out early.
 I was hoping to get out early, but never too sure.
 It depends on the department.
-When we got on the bus, I put my ear buds in, so Drew could have some peace and quiet.
+When we got on the bus, I put my earbuds in, so Drew could have some peace and quiet.
 He is not a morning person.
 I don’t know when I became one, but I am, a morning person.

 When I walked into the chapel, I put my lunch away, and turned the lights on, opened the side doors, and talked to my mom a bit before I had to open the chapel.
 The next thing I know, I hear a little voice from beside the chapel, “Hello?”
 I shouted back, “Hello.”
 Sharon just arrived, and then Pat was behind her.
 I was going to kill two birds with one stone.
 Typically, Pat likes to come up the side and creep up on me.
 We stood there talking for a bit about the drama with the microphones.
 We got a new audio system and it seems to be malfunctioning.
 There was static and screeching during a wedding.
 No one complained they said, but what an issue to have.